Thanos: Fictional character biography

 En route to the Kyln, an intergalactic prison, Thanos meets Death for the first time since re-building existence with the Heart of the Universe.
 Death claims to be worth wooing, but says Thanos must offer something other than death.
-At the Kyln Thanos encounters Peter Quill, who has retired himself from the role of Star-Lord, and the Strontian warrior Gladiator of the Shi'ar Empire, who are both prisoners, as well as the Beyonder, who has been rendered amnesiac by its choice to assume a humanoid female form.
+At the Kyln, Thanos encounters Peter Quill, who has retired himself from the role of Star-Lord, and Gladiator of the Shi'ar empire, who are both prisoners, as well as the Beyonder, who has been rendered amnesiac by its choice to assume a humanoid female form.
 Thanos battles the Beyonder, causing its mind to shut down and leaving its power trapped within a comatose physical form.
 Thanos then instructs the Kyln officers to keep the Beyonder on life support indefinitely to prevent the entity from being reborn.
 The destruction frees Thanos and his fellow inmates, and he finds himself accompanied by the chaos-mite Skreet in his plans to leave the remains of the prison.
 He discovers, however, that the destruction wrought by the battle with the Beyonder has freed the last prisoner brought in by Peter Quill before he gave up the title of Star-Lord: the Fallen One, revealed to be the true first Herald of Galactus, who had been held in a container deep in the Kyln.
 Thanos defeats the former Herald and places him under complete mental control.
-He later appears in Wisconsin attempting to charge a weapon called the Pyramatrix with the life force of everyone on Earth until he is defeated by Squirrel Girl.
-After the battle, Uatu the Watcher appears and confirms to Squirrel Girl that she defeated the real Thanos, not a clone.

 During the Annihilation War, Thanos allies with the genocidal villain Annihilus.
 When the Annihilation Wave destroys the Kyln, Thanos sends the Fallen to check on the status of the Beyonder, whose mortal form has been destroyed.
 Before the Fallen can report back to Thanos it encounters Tenebrous and Aegis: two of Galactus's ancient foes.
 Thanos convinces Tenebrous and Aegis to join the Annihilation Wave to get revenge on Galactus, and they subsequently defeat the World Devourer and the Silver Surfer.
 Annihilus desires the secret of the Power Cosmic and asks Thanos to study Galactus.
 Once Thanos learns Annihilus's true goal is to use the Power Cosmic to destroy all life and remain the sole survivor, he decides to free Galactus.
-Drax the Destroyer kills Thanos before he can do so but discovers that Thanos had placed a failsafe device to allow Silver Surfer to free Galactus in the event that Annihilus betrayed him.
-During a climactic battle with Annihilus, Nova is near death and sees Thanos standing with Mistress Death.
+Drax the Destroyer kills Thanos before he can do so.